Grade Level: 5 (3-5)

 Flood water comes primarily from rain as the result of a process called the hydrological cycle (see Figure 1).
 Ninety percent of the water that enters the atmosphere is evaporated from oceans, rivers and lakes by heat from the sun.
 A much smaller fraction enters the atmosphere via sublimation (solid water such as snow or ice being converted directly to water vapor).
 Approximately 10% is released into the atmosphere by plants via a process called transpiration (see Figure 2).
 As an example of how much transpiration can affect the hydrological cycle, a one-acre (.4 sq hectometer) cornfield can transpire as much as 4,000 gallons (15,142 liters) of water every day.
 When people strip the land of vegetation, a considerable component of water removal is lost.
 Farming, deforestation and urbanization increase water runoff from rains.

 When water falls as precipitation (rain, snow, sleet, hail), some evaporates back into the atmosphere, some seeps into the ground as soil moisture and groundwater, and the rest flows into rivers and streams, eventually finding its ways into oceans or other large bodies of water.
 When the ground becomes saturated and/or cannot accommodate the runoff, river levels rise.
 Overflowing rivers naturally spill over their banks into adjacent floodplains.
 Humans try to prevent this from happening by building levees and dams.
+Students can invesigate how a river behaves with different terrain and amounts of water, and at what point flooding occurs with the associated activity Floodplain Modeling.

 Famous U.S. Floods